blakekjohnson/blog/content/posts/creating-a-blog.md

 that I have worked on, while also serving as a project of it's own.

 ### How I created a blog.
+When searching for systems for creating a blog I considered using some form of CMS but eventually opted for a static site generator.
+In the end I ended up choosing Hugo as the platform for creating the website.
+After a bit of searching I opted for the Hugo-Ink theme.
+10/10 would recommend using Hugo for making a pretty simple blog website.

+I could go more in-depth regarding how I setup everything but I don't think that's necessary.